StockNews.com Begins Coverage on Hallmark Financial Services (NASDAQ:HALL)

-StockNews.com initiated coverage on shares of Hallmark Financial Services (NASDAQ:HALL – Get Rating) in a research note released on Friday.
-The firm issued a hold rating on the insurance provider’s stock.
+StockNews.com started coverage on shares of Hallmark Financial Services (NASDAQ:HALL – Get Rating) in a report released on Saturday morning.
+The brokerage issued a hold rating on the insurance provider’s stock.

 Hallmark Financial Services Stock Performance

-Hallmark Financial Services (NASDAQ:HALL – Get Rating) last posted its earnings results on Monday, August 15th.
-The insurance provider reported ($2.33) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.22) by ($2.11).
-The company had revenue of $84.51 million for the quarter, compared to the consensus estimate of $81.99 million.
-Hallmark Financial Services had a negative net margin of 20.23% and a negative return on equity of 29.19%.
-Sell-side analysts anticipate that Hallmark Financial Services will post -2.9 EPS for the current fiscal year.
+Hallmark Financial Services (NASDAQ:HALL – Get Rating) last posted its quarterly earnings data on Monday, August 15th.
+The insurance provider reported ($2.33) earnings per share for the quarter, missing the consensus estimate of ($0.22) by ($2.11).
+Hallmark Financial Services had a negative return on equity of 29.19% and a negative net margin of 20.23%.
+The company had revenue of $84.51 million during the quarter, compared to analyst estimates of $81.99 million.
+As a group, research analysts predict that Hallmark Financial Services will post -2.9 earnings per share for the current year.

 Hallmark Financial Services, Inc underwrites, markets, distributes, and services property/casualty insurance products to businesses and individuals in the United States.
 The company operates through Specialty Commercial, Standard Commercial, and Personal segments.
 The Specialty Commercial segment offers primary and excess commercial vehicle insurance products and services; primary and excess liability, excess public entity liability, and E&S package and garage liability insurance products and services; primary and excess commercial property insurance for catastrophe and non-catastrophe exposures; healthcare and financial lines professional liability insurance products and services primarily for businesses, medical professionals, medical facilities, and senior care facilities; and satellite launch property/casualty insurance products and services, as well as various specialty programs.